SahiDemon/WinAuto-Fix/README.md

 ## Overview

 The **Windows Autofix Script v4.1** is a PowerShell-based utility designed to automate common system maintenance tasks on Windows operating systems.
 The script helps users optimize their system performance by running a series of diagnostic and cleanup tools.
 These tasks include disk checks, system file verification, disk cleanup, and registry optimization.
-The script is interactive, provides progress feedback, and displays task statuses with colorful indicators and emojis.

 ### Features:
 - **Administrator Check**: Ensures the script is running with administrative privileges.